can-lehmann/owlkettle/docs/widgets.md

 - All adders from [BaseWidget](#BaseWidget)
 - `addTitle` Adds a custom title widget to the HeaderBar.
+When expand is true, it grows to fill up the remaining space in the headerbar.
+The hAlign and vAlign properties allow you to set the horizontal and vertical alignment of the child within its allocated area.
+They may be one of `AlignFill`, `AlignStart`, `AlignEnd` or `AlignCenter`.

   - `expand = false`
   - `hAlign = AlignFill`